ecmyhre/deckset/fol2018/slides.md

 ---

-# :computer: So, What Skills are Required? :computer:
+# :computer: What Skills are Required? :computer:
 [.build-lists: true]
 [.text: line-height(.8)]
 - Intended for “Tech-savvy” educators: